input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 The `RollForward` message is encoded as follows, in the following order:

 - A `tag` octet consisting of the value `0x06`
+- The octets representing the result of the query.
+The encoding of this is determined by the query schema.
 - The octets representing the client's new position.
 The encoding of this is blockchain-specific.
-- The octets representing the result of the query.
-The encoding of this is determined by the query schema.
+- The octets representing the current tip of the chain.
+The encoding of this is blockchain-specific.

 #### RollBackward message